brlcad/progpath/README.md

 # progpath
-simple C/C++ library for getting initial running program executable paths, encapsulating platform-specific details for getting the path to the current running program executable or it's initial working directory.
+tiny C/C++ library for getting initial paths for a running application, encapsulating platform-specific details for getting a path to the running executable or its initial working dir.

-let's get right to it:
+example usage:

 ```C
     #include "progpath.h"